expverhno3/leetcode-repo/README.md

 - id: 373
 - name: find-k-pairs-with-smallest-sums
 - tag: Array, Heap (Priority Queue)

-### 数据流的中位数

-- id: 295
-- name: find-median-from-data-stream
+- how
-- tag: Design, Two Pointers, Data Stream, Sorting, Heap (Priority Queue)
+  - use heap as a "vision"
+  - push all potential results into heap, and pop in the order wanted

 ---